PaulFerrariLab/lab-website/index.md

 # Welcome!

 Our lab is housed in the Jack H. Miller Magnetoencephalography Center at Helen DeVos Children's Hospital in Grand Rapids, Michigan.
 Explore our website to learn more about our clinical and academic research, ongoing projects, and personnel.
+Or, navigate to the MEG Center's [clinical website](https://corewellhealth.org/care-and-specialties/childrens/helen-devos-childrens-hospital/magnetoencephalography-center).

-Our lab also hosts the monthly NAME colloquium at Corewell Health West; information regarding future meetings can be found [here](NAME).
+We also host the monthly NAME colloquium at Corewell Health West; information regarding future meetings can be found [here](NAME).

 {% include section.html %}